rish4/Edge-Detection/README.md

 # Edge-Detection
-Edge Detection using OpenCV for Image Processing
+Real time Edge Detection using OpenCV for Image Processing